NashTech-Labs/Kubeedge-environment-setup-script/Readme.md

 ## Script 1: Edgecore installation

 This script installs Docker and keadm on an egde system.
-It performs the following steps:

 ## Script 2: Cloudcore installation

 This script installs Kind, keadm and kubectl on an cloudcore system.
-It performs the following steps:

 ## To setup CloudCore run the script on the CloudCore system
 ```sh